Drakmyth/BitburnerScripts/README.md

 ```

 ### map.js
 Prints a recursive network tree to the terminal.
 Will start at `home` if no argument is provided, but providing a hostname will start the map from the specified host.
+Can also supply a `-o` or `--organization` flag to print the organization name alongside the host name for each server found.

 ```
 run map.js home